Chuyukang/dotfiles/README.md

 ## .zsh_env_vars

-Configure file that save env_vars per host, like PROXY_URL.
+Configure file that save env_vars per host, like PROXY_URL and anything want to be set locally.

 ## tmux